The past few years, the idea of being a responsible traveler has hit the headlines.

 Finally, an important way of supporting responsible travelling is to promote the places you visited.

-As we’ve noted above, many responsible tourism operators are not widely searchable on the internet and it can be very difficult for them to get much exposure with international travelers.
+As we’ve noted above, many responsible tourism operators are not widely searchable on the internet and it can be very difficult for them to get much exposure on platforms frequented by international travelers.

-So, if you want to guarantee the success of a community-based tourism project, do your best to send other like-minded travelers to experience it themselves.
+So, if you want to guarantee the success of a community-based tourism project, do your best to send other like-minded, responsible travelers to experience it themselves.

 What does this look like in practice?